The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-In the following, we discuss in detail studies of two alternative observables and illuminate the bias inherent in the assumptions of the respective data analyses.
+In the following, we discuss in detail studies of two alternative observables and illuminate the biases inherent in the data analyses of the respective publications.
 First, we turn to the behavior of the Hall coefficient, $R_{\rm H}$.
-The donor concentration dependence of this quantity was studied by Field and Rosenbaum at crystalline Ge:Sb.\cite{Fie.Ros} The authors reported that conductivity, $\sigma$, and inverse Hall coefficient, $1/R_{\rm H}$, simultaneously tend to zero as the MIT is approached from the metallic side, see Figs.\ 1 and 3 in Ref.\ \onlinecite{Fie.Ros}.
-They emphasized that this observation conflicts with theoretical work by Shapiro and Abrahams, who expected $R_{\rm H}$ to be almost constant close to the MIT.\cite{Fie.Ros,Sha.Abr}
+At crystalline Ge:Sb, the dependence of this quantity on the donor concentration, $n$, was studied by Field and Rosenbaum.\cite{Fie.Ros} The authors stated that conductivity, $\sigma$, and inverse Hall coefficient, $1/R_{\rm H}$, simultaneously tend to zero as the MIT is approached from the metallic side.
+This seems to be substantiated by Figures 1 and 3 in Ref.\ \onlinecite{Fie.Ros}.
+Discussing these measurements, Field and Rosenbaum pointed out that their conclusion conflicts with theoretical work by Shapiro and Abrahams who expected $R_{\rm H}$ to be almost constant close to the MIT.\cite{Fie.Ros,Sha.Abr}

-At first glance, Figs.\ 1 and 3 of Ref.\ \onlinecite{Fie.Ros} look very convincing, but caution is advised for two reasons: (i) In this work, only data taken at one particular temperature, 8~mK, were published. (ii) The smallest $\sigma$ value roughly agrees with the estimate of $\sigma_{\rm M}$, so that the samples might not be close enough to the MIT to observe the theoretically expected asymptotic behavior of $R_{\rm H}$, compare the discussion in Ref.\ \onlinecite{Fie.Ros}.
+At first glance, the mentioned graphs look very convincing, but great caution is advised in interpreting them for four reasons: (i) On $\sigma$ as well as on $R_{\rm H}$, only data taken at one particular temperature, 8~mK, were published in Ref.\ \onlinecite{Fie.Ros}.
+Because they do not allow any $T \rightarrow 0$ extrapolation, these data alone are of limited value, see the second paragraph of this subsection. (ii) The smallest shown value of $\sigma(8\ {\rm mK},n)$ is not clearly smaller than Mott's estimate of the minimum metallic conductivity $\sigma_{\rm M}$, but it roughly agrees with $\sigma_{\rm M}$.
+Hence, also for this reason, the authors' conclusion that $\lim_{T \rightarrow 0}\sigma(T,n)$ is continuous at the MIT has to be considered as localization theory biased interpretation, and their identification of the MIT point needs to be questioned. (iii) The reliability of the authors' evaluation of the critical behavior of $1/R_{\rm H}$ is strongly restricted by the uncertainty in locating the MIT which has been uncovered in the previous points. (iv) In case the MIT was indeed continuous, the samples might not be close enough to the MIT to observe the theoretically expected asymptotic behavior of $R_{\rm H}$, as was already discussed in Ref.\ \onlinecite{Fie.Ros}.

+Therefore, the conclusion by Field and Rosenbaum that, for Ge:Sb, $1/R_{\rm H}$ tends to zero as the MIT is approached cannot be regarded as well founded.
+Later, however, their interpretation was supported by Dai et al.\ in Ref.\ \onlinecite{Dai.etal.93}.
+The latter authors investigated the $T$ dependence of the Hall coefficient of crystalline Si:B for a series of samples, all of which they considered to be metallic.
+Unfortunately, this publication itself does not include any corresponding $\sigma(T,n)$ data.
+However, one can relate these results on $R_{\rm H}$ to the measurements of $\sigma(T,n)$ in Ref.\ \onlinecite{Dai.etal.91} performed by the same authors; samples of same origin as well as the same concentration scale were used in both cases.